TheRenegadeCoder/sample-programs-website/docs/projects/minimum-spanning-tree/algol68/index.md

 {% endraw %}

-Minimum Spanning Tree in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Minimum Spanning Tree in [ALGOL 68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm